huaweicloud-latam/knowledge-base/docs/compute/ims/private-windows-image-from-iso-files.md

 Configure the parameters according to the instance image that will be created.
 In this case, the Windows Server 2019 Standard OS.

-{% include image.html post=page.path file="image27.png)
+{% include image.html post=page.path file="image27.png" %}

-For Windows images, select the “Bring your own license (BYOL" %}” option.
+For Windows images, select the “Bring your own license (BYOL)” option.

 Click “Next” after configuring all fields.